Writing and receiving feedback is the only way of developing the skill of writing grant applications.

 There are three points you should consider to get the best return on your effort.

-- If you have not worked out all the details of your project, it will be much easier to write a good set of PIPPIN sentences if you use a project that has already been completed and written up.
+- If you have not worked out what your project consists of and divided it into work packages, it will be much easier to write a good set of PIPPIN sentences if you use a project that has already been completed and written up.
 You need to be able to write how the project will be done, what it is likely to produce, and what makes it important to carry out the project.
 All these details will be easy to extract from a published paper or series of related papers.
 All you have to do is imagine you are writing before the work began.

 - If you have worked out all the details of your project, getting feedback on a set of PIPPIN key sentences is an excellent preparation for writing the case for support and enables you to do it much faster.

 - If you are writing a draft case for support and you don’t use the PIPPIN structure, the feedback is most likely to be about how to rewrite the case for support using the PIPPIN structure.